-SECRETARY OF HEALTH AND HUMAN SERVICES,
+SECRETARY OF HEALTH AND HUMAN SERVICES, Respondent.

-Respondent.

-Chief Special Master Corcoran

-Filed: February 28, 2020

-Special Processing Unit (SPU); Ruling on Entitlement; Concession; Causation-In-Fact; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

-Leah VaSahnja Durant, Law Offices of Leah V. Durant, PLLC, Washington, DC, for petitioner.

-Debra A. Filteau Begley, U.S. Department of Justice, Washington, DC, for respondent.

-RULING ON ENTITLEMENT1

-On January 4, 2019, Jolene Snyder filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she suffered a shoulder injury, meeting the definition of a Table SIRVA (shoulder injury related to vaccine administration) after receiving the influenza vaccination on October 31, 2017.
-Petition at 1, ¶¶ 1, 6.
-Petitioner further alleges that she suffered the residual effects of her injury for more than six months and that neither she nor any other party has filed a civil action or received an award for her injury, alleged as vaccine caused.
-Id. at ¶¶ 6-8.
+Chief Special Master Corcoran Filed: December 15, 2020 Special Processing Unit (SPU); Ruling on Entitlement; Concession; Table Injury; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Leah VaSahnja Durant, Law Offices of Leah V. Durant, PLLC, Washington, DC, for petitioner.
+Ryan Daniel Pyles, U.S. Department of Justice, Washington, DC, for respondent.
+RULING ON ENTITLEMENT1 On July 15, 2019, Jason Rosenberg filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that he suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccine administered on September 29, 2018.
+Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
+On December 14, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+Respondent's Rule 4(c) Report at 1.
+Specifically, Respondent has concluded that "[P]etitioner's claim meets the 1 Because this unpublished ruling contains a reasoned explanation for the action in this case, I am required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 This means the ruling will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), Petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.
 2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
 Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).

-On February 28, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
-Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent "concludes that the alleged injury is consistent with SIRVA that was caused by the administration of petitioner's flu vaccine on October 31, 2017."
-Id. at 4.
-Respondent further agrees that "based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act."
+Table criteria for SIRVA."
+Id. at 3.
+Respondent further agrees that the records show that the case was timely filed; that the vaccine was received in the United States; and that Petitioner satisfies the statutory severity requirement by suffering the residual effects or complications of his injury for more than six months after vaccine administration.
 Id.
 In view of Respondent's position and the evidence of record, I find that Petitioner is entitled to compensation.
 IT IS SO ORDERED.

-s/Brian H. Corcoran

-Brian H. Corcoran Chief Special Master
+s/Brian H. Corcoran Brian H. Corcoran Chief Special Master